shwangtangjun/Weighted-Laplacian-Flow/README.md

-# Weighted-Laplacian-Flow
+# Weighted Laplacian Flow
-This repository contains the Python implementation of weighted Laplacian flow.
+This repository contains the Python implementation of [**Weighted Laplacian Flow: A Deterministic Particle Flow with Provable Convergence**](https://arxiv.org/abs/2608.21831).
 It provides a grid-based method for two-dimensional experiments and a mesh-free neural-network method for ten-dimensional experiments.

 ## Dependencies
 NumPy, SciPy, Matplotlib, and PyTorch (only for mesh-free method).
 The code is tested on the following versions: